 For baked fish: Place the banana leaf-wrapped fish in a glass casserole dish (uncovered) and bake in a preheated oven at 375 F for 12 to 15 minutes.
 If using tin foil, you can place the wrapped fish (seam-side up) directly on your oven rack, or place in a dish if you're worried some of the juices may escape.

 While fish is cooking, make the sauce by placing all sauce ingredients in a food processor or chopper (if you don't have one, simply mince everything as finely as possible and stir together).
 Process well.

 Pour the sauce into a saucepan and gently heat up.
-You needn't boil the sauce, just warm it through.
+You don't need to boil the sauce, just warm it through.

 Do a taste test, adding more fish sauce if not salty enough, or more lemon/lime juice if too salty.
 If it's not spicy enough, add more fresh-cut chili.

 - For Casual Dining: Leave the fish in the banana leaf (just pour off the extra juices).
 Carefully lift both fish and banana leaf (an egg lifter works well for this), and place them on a plate.
 Either pour the sauce over or serve it separately, spooning it over the fish as you eat.
 Garnish with fresh basil, plus spring onions and fresh-cut chili, if desired.

 - For Formal Occasions: Cut a fresh "sheet" of banana leaf.
 Rinse it off with hot water (this will clean it and "green it up"), pat dry, and place it on a plate.
 Lift the fish out of the used leaf and place on the fresh one, then pour the sauce over.
 Garnish with lemon or lime slices, plus fresh basil, spring onion or chili, if desired.